 - TikTok: Virtual Gifts

 These tools tap into the psychology of real-time recognition and reward, driving higher engagement and spending.
+Similarly, they can complement other monetization strategies when used thoughtfully.

-8. Hybrid Revenue Strategies
+8. Hybrid Streaming Revenue Models

 The most sustainable income often comes from combining multiple revenue models.
 For example, a streamer might: